Wolverine971/9takes/src/blog/people/techies/Jack-Dorsey.md

 <p class="firstLetter">You've heard of Jack Dorsey - co-founder of Twitter and Square, tech mogul, and beacon of Silicon Valley. </p>

 But have you ever wondered about the driving force behind his persona?
-Let's delve into the fascinating world of the Enneagram, speculating on Jack's personality type, and learn more about this profound system.
+Let's dive into the fascinating world of the Enneagram, speculating on Jack's personality type, and learn more about this profound system.

 <details>
 <summary class="accordion">TL;DR: Why Jack Dorsey is an Enneagram 5</summary>